One Exercise Everyone Can (and Should) Do

-2. Walking Can Help Reduce Risk of Diabetes:
+2. Walking Can Help Maintain Blood Sugar Levels:

 This is pretty cool.
-If you walk for 15 minutes right after every meal it could seriously decrease your chances of developing diabetes.
+If you walk for 15 minutes right after every meal it could seriously decrease your chances of developing meatabolic syndrome.

 The reason why?

-Walking directly after a meal can help regulate blood sugar levels.
+Walking directly after a meal can help maintain blood sugar levels.